National Park Rila

 In 2007 the park received a complete membership certificate of the European National Park Network – PAN Parks.
-In 2010 the park was re-certificated by PAN Parks for the next five years.
 This is an international recognition for its well-preserved and maintained wild nature.
 The PAN Parks certificates indicate that the preserved territory is kept for its high biodiversity quality and its role in the social development through sustainable tourism – a source of livelihood for local people.

 More information about the park and the routes in it can be received in the Park Directorate in Blagoevgrad, in the park offices (in the towns of Razlog, Yakoruda, Belovo, Kostenets villas, Borovets, Samokov and Dupnitsa) and in the Visitor Center of National Park Rila in Panichishte.